allegro/allegro.tech/_posts/2018-09-17-custom-solr-collapsing-plugin-development.md

 ## The problem with number of results

 The problem of our algorithm is the wrong number of results.
-The number of results in the response is the number of documents returned by our filter to the TopDocsCollector collector  where this number is counted.
+The number of results in the response is the number of documents returned by our filter to the TopDocsCollector collector  where this number is calculated.
 However, we decided to return from filter only the requested number of best documents.
 So, for instance, if we search for 30 best offers, we will get in response
 30 documents and the total number of results will amount to 30 also.
 Unfortunately, this prevents us from building navigation that presents the number of result pages.
-In order to handle the correct number of documents available for the given criterion, we count the number of documents consumed on filter and save it on the request context variable.
+In order to handle the correct number of documents available for the given criterion, we calculate the number of documents consumed by the filter and save it in a request context variable.
 Then at [SearchComponent](https://github.com/apache/lucene-solr/blob/master/solr/core/src/java/org/apache/solr/handler/component/SearchComponent.java) we change the number of returned results in the [Response](https://github.com/apache/lucene-solr/blob/master/solr/core/src/java/org/apache/solr/response/SolrQueryResponse.java) class.